United States Auto Club: USAC 360 Sprint Car Series

 USAC sanctions several regional 360 c.i.d. non-wing sprint car series across the country.
 USAC's West Coast Sprint Car Series was launched in 2009 by Santa Maria Speedway promoter Chris Kearns, and joined forces with USAC in 2010.
 The West Coast series primarily races at tracks across California while also having special event races in Nevada.
 USAC's Southwest Sprint Car Series was launched in 1991 as the Arizona Sprint Car Racing Association.
 The series joined forces with USAC in 2012.
 The Southwest series primarily races at tracks in Arizona, Nevada and New Mexico while also having special event races in Arkansas, Kansas & Oklahoma.
 The Southwest series was put on hold after the 2019 season and has not made its way back into the sport since then.

-USAC and URC Sprint Caf Series promoter Curt Michael joined forces to create the USAC East Coast Sprint Car Series, with the first season beginning in 2018.
+USAC and URC Sprint Car Series promoter Curt Michael joined forces to create the USAC East Coast Sprint Car Series, with the first season beginning in 2018.